openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 It becomes more complicated if everything can come from an sstate cache because some objects are simply not required at all.
-For example, you do not need a compiler or native tools, such as quilt, if nothing exists to compile or patch.
+For example, you do not need a compiler or native tools, such as quilt, if there isn't anything to compile or patch.
 If the ``do_package_write_*`` packages are available from sstate, BitBake does not need the ``do_package`` task data.

 To handle all these complexities, BitBake runs in two phases.
 The first is the "setscene" stage.
 During this stage, BitBake first checks the sstate cache for any targets it is planning to build.
-BitBake does a fast check to see if the object exists rather than a complete download.
+BitBake does a fast check to see if the object exists rather than doing a complete download.
 If nothing exists, the second phase, which is the setscene stage, completes and the main build proceeds.